targomo/intro-to-isochrones/intro-to-isochrones.md

 const client = new tgm.TargomoClient('westcentraleurope', '__Your_Targomo_API_Key__');
 ```

 An 'endpoint' simply defines the geographical region you are working in.
 A full list of available endpoints and their coverage areas can be found [here](https://www.targomo.com/developers/resources/coverage/) but we will be using the `westcentraleurope` endpoint for all examples here.
-Once your client is created making the request requires two inputs.
+Once your client is created, making the request requires two inputs.

 **Sources**